ultimate271/notes/lotr3.05.md

 standing?
 Your errand, you see, is no longer as urgent as you thought.
 Let us sit down and be more at ease.'

+#### The old man releases his spell on the trio, who draw their weapons
 The old man turned away and went towards a heap of fallen stones and rock at the foot of the cliff behind.
 Immediately, as if a spell had been removed, the others relaxed and stirred.
 Gimli's hand went at once to his axe-haft.
 Aragorn